theantirobot/blockchain-playground/README.md

 This manages the subscription info provided by the user.

 ## Hooks
-Async worker that invokes webhooks and stores a history of it.
+Queue and Async worker that invokes webhooks and stores a history of it.

 ## Indexer
 Polls for new blocks, finds related subscriptions, and invokes their webhook.